-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical items, services and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical services, items and prescription drugs through our plan.

-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail order to get your prescriptions filled.
+Continue to use our network providers to receive medical care.

+begins.

-If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 ATRIO Prime Rx (PPO) must end your membership in the plan in certain situations
+SECTION 5 ATRIO Select Rx (HMO) must end your membership in the plan in certain situations